 - DO NOT use the same password for every account you have.

 Be wary of public WiFi

 Public WiFi should be approached with caution.
 People can spoof these networks and steal your information.
 This is especially true when checking account balances or doing anything involving sensitive information.
-When dealing with sensitive information you should be using a trusted home network, or cellular data.
+When dealing with sensitive information you should use a trusted home network or cellular data.

 Keep your software up to date

 Software updates are important because they often include critical patches to security holes, which can create vulnerabilities for hackers to exploit.
-They can also improve the stability of your software, and remove outdated features.
-All of these updates are aimed at making the user experience better, and most importantly, safer.
+They can also improve the stability of your software and remove outdated features.
+These updates are aimed at making the user experience better and safer.

 Wire transfers (ACH tokens)